tweaselORG/cli/README.md

   The app will be installed and started automatically on the device or emulator.
 Its traffic will be then recorded for the specified duration and saved as a HAR file at the end.
 You can either record the traffic of the entire system or only the specified app (default on Android, currently unsupported on iOS).

   The app can optionally be uninstalled automatically afterwards.
+* `detect-tracking`: Detect tracking data transmissions from traffic in HAR format.

+  The traffic in the specified HAR file will be analyzed using TrackHAR.
+The detected tracking data can be output as a human-readable table or as JSON.

 More commands and support for the other libraries will be added soon.